2025

 Unconscious bias refers to our natural tendency to judge others based on stereotypes rather than facts.
 Unconscious bias causes us to stereotype people based on their appearance, ethnicity, religion, age, and other factors.

-When we stereotype someone, we assume that they share characteristics with other members of their group.
+When we stereotype someone, we assume they share characteristics with other group members.
 We then treat them as though they have those same characteristics.
 It leads to unfair treatment.
 For example, if you assume that a woman is less competent because she wears high heels, you might hire men over women for leadership positions.

 You can overcome unconscious bias through education.
 For example, you can provide training on implicit bias.
 Implicit bias refers to our subconscious thoughts and feelings about other groups.